 The river is within an hour's drive of three of New England's largest urban regions.
 Many of the segments provide an opportunity for family-friendly, close-to-home outdoor adventures with a surprisingly remote feel; wildlife is abundant and the only traces of civilization are the remnants of old mills.

-The Willimantic River Water Trail flows through the Quinebaug and Shetucket Rivers Valley National Heritage Corridor, known as The Last Green Valley because it is a relatively undeveloped rural enclave in the midst of the most urbanized region in the nation.
-The Last Green Valley is 78% forest and farmland, and appears distinctively dark at night when viewed from satellites or aircraft.
-The Willimantic River flows into the Shetucket River, which eventually combines with the Quinebaug River to become the Thames River, creating the the third largest watershed emptying into Long Island Sound.
+The Willimantic River Water Trail flows through The Last Green Valley National Heritage Corridor known as a relatively undeveloped rural enclave in the midst of the most urbanized region in the nation.
+The Last Green Valley is 77% forest and farmland, and appears distinctively dark at night when viewed from satellites or aircraft.
+The Willimantic River flows into the Shetucket River, which eventually combines with the Quinebaug River to become the Thames River, creating the third largest watershed emptying into Long Island Sound.

-The Last Green Valley, Inc. partners with the Willimantic River Alliance, federal and state agencies, non-profits, riverside towns, and paddlers to promote enjoyment and stewardship of the Quinebaug and Willimantic Rivers.
-An active Water Trails Steering Committee has developed stewardship plans and paddlers guides, made launch site improvements and hosted public events to raise public awareness and increase recreational use.
-Future water trails are envisioned throughout the greater Thames River watershed.
+The Last Green Valley, Inc. partners with the Willimantic River Alliance, federal and state agencies, non-profits, riverside towns, and paddlers to promote enjoyment and stewardship of the Quinebaug, Willimantic, and Shetucket Rivers.
+An active Water Trails Steering Committee has developed stewardship plans and paddlers guides, made launch site improvements and hosted public events to raise awareness and increase recreational use.

 Primary Surface: Water, moving